 Marjorie Nolan Cohn, Nutrition & Dietetics, answered on behalf of Academy of Nutrition and DieteticsHelpful?
 1 person found this helpful.

-Scott Martin, Orthopedic Surgery, answeredGlucosamine is a substance normally found in both cartilage and synovial fluid, and chondroitin sulfate is one component of a protein that makes cartilage elastic which can help treat joint pain.
+Scott Martin, MD, Orthopedic Surgery, answeredGlucosamine is a substance normally found in both cartilage and synovial fluid, and chondroitin sulfate is one component of a protein that makes cartilage elastic which can help treat joint pain.
 It isn't clear how supplements of these nutrients might work, but some evidence suggests it reduces pain in some people with osteoarthritis.
 For example, a large study published in The New England Journal of Medicine concluded that glucosamine and chondroitin did not reduce pain effectively over all, but that the supplements did benefit a subgroup of patients with moderate to severe pain.
 Two earlier three-year studies in Europe found that people with knee osteoarthritis taking glucosamine had significantly less pain and narrowing of their joint space than those taking a placebo.Helpful?
 1 person found this helpful.